Footwear guide

 Fashion shoes

-Extra width and depth fitting shoes
+Extra width and depth Fitting Shoes.

 Having gone through your current shoes if you are still having accommodation problems, then you may benefit from a shoe with more width/depth.
 Initially try the High Street; go get your feet measured and see if you can find a shoe that will fit your whole foot and accommodate your forefoot.
 However, some people will need more width and depth than the High Street stockists can provide.
-Now, before you go down a surgical shoe route there are a number of extra width and depth shoes available.
-However, these are specialist and will only be found on mail order/Internet.
+The following companies have a range of extra width/depth shoes and have self measurement guides to help you find the right size: